10 Ways to Monetize Your Social Media Expertise

 10. Consult on Strategy

 Being a consultant on social media strategy is a high-level job and can be very well paid, requiring a lot of experience, a good portfolio and strong recognition in the industry.
-You can always start small taking on consulting for small businesses and individuals, helping them grow their business by educating them on the use of social, helping them come up with a strategy and procedures.
+You can always start small by taking on consulting for small businesses and individuals by developing strong project proposals.
+You can help grow their business by educating them on the use of social, helping them come up with a strategy and procedures.

 Keep in mind, that you will always have to keep an active and on-brand social media presence for yourself too.
 Being an expert with a significant followership in a niche can help you get consulting jobs for bigger clients, as this is the most important part of your portfolio, your personal brand!